nickyiliwang0000/h/projects/project-06.md

 It can be valuable to set your group's working expectations from the beginning.
 Take some time to decide what your group's working hours should be (times that all members are expected to be available and present), how to handle pull requests (how many `👍` are required before a merge can be executed), and any other arrangements that will help accomodate the needs of your specifc group.

 Since we are also nearing the end of Help Cue, we'll be encouraging you even more than before to use the resources available to you to problem solve before putting yourself in the 'cue'.
-Use your peers, your bootcamp buddies, and Professor Google!
+Use your peers, #bootcamp-help, and Professor Google!
 We want to see you making an effort to troubleshoot on your own in order to prepare you for your post-bootcamp life.

 ## How will this project be graded?